jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

       assert False is not True
       self.assertTrue(True)

 and all tests are passing.
-I can update the notes to say that
+I update the notes to say that

 * :ref:`False<test_what_is_false>` is not :ref:`True<test_what_is_true>`
 * :ref:`True<test_what_is_true>` is :ref:`True<test_what_is_true>`